Lilin-W/acad-homepage.github.io/_pages/xiaoman.md

 Her last name 'Xia' (夏) comes from the day we first met - it was **Lixia** (立夏), the **Start of Summer** in the traditional Chinese calendar.

-A few days later, when I brought her home, it happened to be **Xiaoman** (小满) - another solar term meaning 'just full enough.'
+A few days later, the day she came home, it happened to be **Xiaoman** (小满) — another solar term that means 'just full enough,' a quiet kind of happiness.

-In Chinese culture, Xiaoman represents a quiet kind of contentment - being full, but not overflowing.

-There's an old saying, *'Xiaoman sheng wanquan'* (小满胜万全), meaning the happiest moments in life often come from things that are perfectly enough, not completely full.

-It's the feeling of grains almost ripe - full but not overflowing - a symbol of balance, warmth, and quiet happiness.

 ---